SoK: A Stratified Approach to Blockchain Decentralization: Case Studies

 \subsubsection{Hardware}

-No concrete data could be found on the distribution of hashing power across PoW mining products.
-Hundreds of efficient products (ASIC) are available, on top of generic hardware (\eg GPUs).
-As of $2022$, the market appears centralized around $4$ ASIC manufacturers~\cite{tokeninsight-2}.
+\fi No concrete data could be found on the distribution of hashing power across PoW mining products.
+Although hundreds of ASICs are available, on top of generic hardware (\eg GPUs), as of $2022$ the market appears centralized around $4$ ASIC manufacturers~\cite{tokeninsight-2}.
 Interestingly, only some ASICs are profitable, so, unless the token's price increases without an increase in PoW difficulty, mining should be expected to concentrate around these products.\footnote{A profitability calculator is available at \href{https://www.nicehash.com/profitability-calculator}{nicehash.com}.}